The Lord of the Rings Online: Riders of Rohan: Book 9 - The Third Marshall

 Éomer and his riders make a stop at Eaworth while returning to Edoras.
 The Third Marshall says to the player the same thing he earlier said to Aragorn: that his riders have killed the Uruks and burned their bodies, with none left alive.
 The player and their two companions set out to investigate the site of the battle themselves.
 Lacking Aragorn's superior tracking skills, they miss the signs of the Hobbits having escaped and nearly succumb to despair.
 However, a chance encounter with an Ent from the Fangorn Forest reveals that not only are the Hobbits alive, but that Gandalf himself has already seen for their safety.
 Their hopes renewed, the player, Horn and Corudan the Elf decide to travel with Eomer's eored for a time.

 Eomer's next stop takes him to the town of Snowbourn on the river of the same name.
 The Third Marshall deems the entire Eastemnet not defensible, with Isengard forces coming from the west, Mordor orcs pouring from the south and Easterlings crossing the river from the east.
 By his military power, he orders all people remaining in those lands to abandon their homes and move westward across the Entwash river, where they can be better defended.
 The Thane of Snowbourn Fastred openly defies this order, refusing to abandon his position and leading bold strikes against orc forces instead.
 Angered at the insubordination, Eomer decides to bring this matter directly to the attention of the King.
-The player and his companions accompany Eomer to Edoras, where the sings of Grima Wormtongue's growing influence become apparent to all after the King's Minstrel Gléowine is thrown out of the court for crossing him.
+The player and his companions accompany Eomer to Edoras, where the signs of Grima Wormtongue's growing influence become apparent to all after the King's Minstrel Gléowine is thrown out of the court for crossing him.
 The audience with King Theoden quickly turns into an interrogation by Wormtongue, who orders Eomer stripped of his rank and imprisoned for breaking the "King's" direct order not to pursue the Uruk-hai band.
 Only an intervention by Lady Eowyn saves the player, Corudan and Horn from similar fate - instead they are thrown out of Edoras and are ordered to remain in the Eastemnet, not to cross the Entwash river under the penalty of death.